sangwoomo/ml-resources/README.md

 ## Deep Learning
-Goodfellow et al. is new classic. <br/>
+Goodfellow et al. is the new classic. <br/>
 For vision and NLP, Stanford lectures would be helpful.

 ### Textbook